Bible Research

 Complete listing of relevant articles in the area of biblical and biblical-archaeological studies in many journals since 1985 (and gradual extension to preceding years); also papers in collective works and a good number of books.
 In more recent years BILDI collaborated with Tübingen University Library, Germany (especially for lists of new books), and with the Pontifical Biblical Institute, Rome (especially for data about book-reviews from its invaluable Elenchus of Biblica, now regrettably terminated).

 NEW 2019-02 As of February 2019 BILDI has migrated to the Index Theologicus (IxTheo: see below).
 All BILDI data are now to be found in IxTheo; see the new homepage for IxTheo / Bibelwissenschaften.
-The BILDI catalogue on the old STAR program is no longer being updated (from 01.02.2019), but for now it is still accessible from the BILDI homepage in Innsbruck.

 Index Theologicus (IxTheo) (Tübingen, Germany)